An Appalachian Trail Tale

 Worse, we’ve been assured that the AT’s northern half undergoes a seismic change and makes the southern end look like a sidewalk: the cakewalk is replaced by interminable servings of humble pie.
 Portions out of proportion.
 A tale of two halves.
 Watch your step!
 Watch your hands!

-Later yet I was again on my own.
+Later yet I was once more on my own.
 I left Coolie and his graceless enthusiasm at the Tom Floyd Wayside Shelter.
 He could fend for himself.
-Huts were once more labeled shelters, whether they offered much by way of shelter.
-But the Floyd structure was one of the ritzier ones; it was clear why Coolie stayed.
-The structure alone would run more than a hundred grand if it were on the market, and it came replete with a huge neighbor-less backyard, a capacious patio, and plenty of seating along its wooden railing.
-On the AT seats are a godsend, be they man made (rumps on stumps) or Nature-made.
+Huts were again labeled shelters, whether they offered shelter.
+But the Floyd structure was one of the ritzier ones.
+The building would run a hundred grand or more if it were on the market, and it came replete with a huge neighbor-less yard, a capacious patio, and plenty of seating along its wooden railing.
+Seats are a godsend on trail, be they man made (rumps on stumps) or Nature-made.
+A bench sat nearby and the poop depository stood far enough not to remind you of its presence, an unmistakable bonus in shelter layout design.
+It was clear why Coolie stayed.
+He said he was so exhausted he didn’t have much choice.
+“I’m tired of bein’ this path’s piñata.”

-The few would include last night’s sleep saboteurs, the checklist-hikers.
-The vapid foursome never caught up today, leaving me to doubt their purported average daily mileage--and their start date--that much more.
+Those who wouldn’t fit in would include last night’s sleep saboteurs.
+The vapid foursome never caught up today, leaving deeper doubt about their purported average daily mileage and/or start date.
 Liar, liar, hiking shorts on fire!
-Then again, I’d somehow manage a workmanlike thirty-one miles.
+Then again, I’d manage a workmanlike thirty-one miles.
 Blue collar miles.
 Or ring-around-the-collar miles.
-(White collar workers work best with their brains; blue collar workers work best with their hands; we ring-around-the-collar types work best with our feet.)
+(White collar types work with their brains; blue collar workers work with their hands; we ring-around-the-collar ilk work with our feet.)
 Thirty one miles is a full fifty kilometers in that nutty metric parlance.
-So I imagine I’ll see them tomorrow.
-I’ll have my earplugs, and my nunchucks, at the ready.
+So I daresay I’ll see the checklist-hikers again.
+I’ll have my earplugs, and my boxing gloves, ready.

 My nightly billet is anything but boxed in.
-I’m in the extensive yard of She-Bear, a booger flick from the trail and a quarter mile shy of a seldom-used US Highway 522.
-She-Bear’s daughter, whose name I did not catch, and who’s away at university, hiked the AT last year.
-She wanted to repay some of the kindness she experienced during her hike, so she’s enlisted her mom!
-They’ve hung out a sign offering water, the use of electrical outlets, and the yard space.
-To a hiker, it is high-class accommodations, save for Ben, their big, black Labrador, who can’t help himself and keeps lunging for my loins.
+I’m on the extensive lawn of She-Bear, a booger flick from the trail and a quarter mile shy of a seldom-used US Highway 522.
+She-Bear’s daughter, whose name I never caught, and who’s away at university, hiked this path last year.
+She wanted to repay some of the kindness she received on her hike, so she enlisted her mom!
+They’ve hung a sign offering water, the use of outlets, and the yard space.
+To a hiker, it is high-class accommodations, save for Ben, their big, black Labrador, who can’t help himself and keeps lunging for loins.

 My nightly billet is anything but boxed in.
-I’m in the extensive yard of She-Bear, a booger flick from the trail and a quarter mile shy of a seldom-used US Highway 522.
-She-Bear’s daughter, whose name I did not catch, and who’s away at university, hiked the AT last year.
-She wanted to repay some of the kindness she experienced during her hike, so she’s enlisted her mom!
-They’ve hung out a sign offering water, the use of electrical outlets, and the yard space.
-To a hiker, it is high-class accommodations, save for Ben, their big, black Labrador, who can’t help himself and keeps lunging for my loins.
+I’m on the extensive lawn of She-Bear, a booger flick from the trail and a quarter mile shy of a seldom-used US Highway 522.
+She-Bear’s daughter, whose name I never caught, and who’s away at university, hiked this path last year.
+She wanted to repay some of the kindness she received on her hike, so she enlisted her mom!
+They’ve hung a sign offering water, the use of outlets, and the yard space.
+To a hiker, it is high-class accommodations, save for Ben, their big, black Labrador, who can’t help himself and keeps lunging for loins.

 No comments: